Beau Hossler betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Beau Hossler missed the cut at the Sony Open in Hawaii in 2022, posting a score of 2-over.
+Beau Hossler missed the cut the last time he played in this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on making the weekend this time around in the 2026 Sony Open in Hawaii.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Hossler's recent history at the Sony Open in Hawaii